 The Committee of Senior Officials of BSEC is accountable to the Council of Ministers of Foreign Affairs and operates on behalf of the latter.
 The Committee is endowed with the appropriate functions and responsibility to implement the activities of the Organization.

-On March 10, 1994, the BSEC Permanent International Secretariat (PERMIS) was established in Istanbul by the decision of the Council of Ministers of Foreign Affairs.
-Ambassador Michael Christidis (Hellenic Republic) assumed the post of the Secretary General of the BSEC PERMIS on 1 July 2015.
+On 10 March 1994, the BSEC Permanent International Secretariat (PERMIS) was established in Istanbul by the decision of the Council of Ministers of Foreign Affairs.
+Ambassador Michael Christides (Hellenic Republic) assumed the post of the Secretary General of the BSEC PERMIS on 1 July 2015.

 The Parliamentary Assembly of BSEC (PABSEC), the BSEC Business Council (BC), the Black Sea Trade and Development Bank (BSTDB) and the International Center for Black Sea Studies (ICBSS) are the organizations related to BSEC.
 They are independent bodies with their own statutes (which provisions are harmonized with the Charter of BSEC), separate budgets, headquarters and the agenda of activities.

 The Permanent Mission of the Republic of Armenia to BSEC was established in Istanbul in August 2001.
-Mr. Arsen Avagyan is the Head of the Mission.
+Mr. A. Avagyan is the Head of the Mission.

 The Organization of BSEC is not represented in Armenia.